cmse822/project-1-team-2/report.md

 ![img2](/analysis/Part1_Q5_Mflops-s_vs_Mflops.png)

-In order to cinfirm the above-mentioned discussion, the matrix size is increased upto `N=10,000` only in one machine (`Farhad_local`), where the results shown as follows.
-As this figure shows, the rate of the operations (`Mflops/s`) is significantly reduces for the higher matrix sizes and the peak performance point is clearly visible.

 ### Question 6:

 According to the figure, it was an interesting observation that the peak performance point of all graphs happens at `Mflops=3.91`, which corresponds to the matrix size of about `N=160`. `DO WE HAVE ANY OTHER REASON FOR THAT?
 CONSIDERING DIFFERENT ARCHITECTURES, IS THIS RESULT MAKE SENSE AT ALL?`